jschmitz/blog/_drafts/troubleshooting-docker-rails-and-postgres.md

 # 3. Delete the Postgres data directory to update
-Lets check out the db section of the Docker Compose more closely, specifically the initialization of the DB.
+Let's check out the db section of the Docker Compose more closely, specifically the initialization of the DB.
 The Postgres database is initialized once.
-The User, Password and DB (password is the minium input required) is initialized once the data directory is populated.
+The User, Password and DB (password is the minimum input required) is initialized once the data directory is populated.
 The data directory is defined in the volume attribute, in this case your local directory will be ./tmp/db.

 ```YAML
 version: '3.0'